codio/site/source/docs/content/collaboration/workflow.html.md

 Even if you are not actively collaborating, as a source control management system for snapshotting and remotely backing up your code, it is second to none.

 ### Forking
+This assumes that someone else has created a repo on a platform such as GitHub and you want to collaborate on it.
+If you have a project that you want others to collaborate on then [click here for details](IAN).

 Forking is the process of cloning a repo into your own GitHub account.

-In the open source world, unless you are its owner, you never work directly on the main repository.
+You don't work directly with the main remote repository unless you are its owner.
 You fork the repo into your own account and then work on that.

 <div class="video">
 <div class="video-wrapper">